-As news of the coronavirus grew last week, 23 U.S. states issued strict “stay-at-home” orders.
+As news of the coronavirus grew earlier this month, 30 U.S. states and the District of Columbia have issued strict “stay-at-home” orders.
 Medical and recreational cannabis sales are still permitted in most of those states, but some orders are unclear.
 As COVID-19 worsens, will the recreational cannabis industry stay open?

 Unfortunately, that leaves some recreational cannabis businesses unsure about their future during the stay-at-home mandate.